Erathell/gocery/README.md

 # gocery
- Final Requirement for Software Development
+ Final Requirement for Software Development and Software Engineering